One year ago, virtual events seemed like a temporary fix to keep business as usual for a few months.

 And LendIt Fintech quickly pivoted by leveraging their audience base to weather the storm.
 Watch CEO Bo Brustkern talk about their journey below.

 Should you shift from physical to virtual events?

-Virtual events are just as powerful as physical events.
+Virtual events are still just as powerful as physical events, so don't count them out when in-person returns!
 You can still:

 - Focus on the most important areas & knowledge

 - Facilitate connection with valuable partners and potential clients

 Here’s how to do it, updated for 2021!